-A clause C is said to be range-restricted if and only if every variable in the head of C is found in the body of C. A stochastic clause is a pair p: C where p in the interval [0, 1] is the probability associated with C, a range-restricted clause.
+A clause C is said to be range-restricted if and only if every variable in the head of C is found in the body of C. A stochastic clause is a pair p:C where p in the interval [0,1] is the probability associated with C, a range-restricted clause.
 A set of stochastic clauses P is called a Stochastic Logic Program (SLP) if and only if for each predicate symbol q in P the probabilities associated with all clauses with q in the head sum to 1 [Muggleton, 2000].
-Every example derived from an SLP has a probability associated with every clause used in the derivation of the example.
+Every example derived from an SLP has a probability associated with it.
+This is the product of the probabilities associated with every clause used in the derivation of the example.

-In a VPRSILP-ESD system $S = (E, B, L, \beta)$ , every example x in E falls into one of the elementary sets, $[x]{R(S)}$ .
-An elementary set in VPRSILP, by definition, consists of examples that are indistinguishable by any logic program P that can be induced from the examples E, background knowledge B and declarative bias L. Every elementary set $[x]{R(S)}$ has a conditional probability $P(E^+ | [x]{R(S)})$ associated with it depending on the statistical occurrence of positive and negative examples in it.
+In a VPRSILP-ESD system $S=(E,B,L,\beta)$, every example x in E falls into one of the elementary sets, $[x]{R(S)}$.
+An elementary set in VPRSILP, by definition, consists of examples that are indistinguishable by any logic program P that can be induced from the examples E, background knowledge B and declarative bias E. Every elementary set E0 has a conditional probability E1 has a conditional probability E2 has a conditional probability E3 has a conditional probability E4 has a conditional probability E5.